fuwaneko/node-protobuf/README.md

 ## Requirements

 * Protocol Buffers >= 2.1.0
-* Node.js >= 0.10.0
+* Node.js >= 0.12

 Please, note that Node.js versions before 4.x are not officially supported and may break eventually.
-It is highly recommended to update your project to at least LTS version (currently — 4.4.5).
+It is highly recommended to update your project to at least LTS version (currently — 4.6.0).

+NodeJS 0.10 support ended on October 1st 2016.
+0.12 support will be dropped January 1st 2017.
+See NodeJS LTS schedule.

 ## Installation